Dr. Daniel Almeida

-Dr. Andrew M. Byrne is an Assistant Professor in the School of Education at Cal Poly, San Luis Obispo where he teaches group counseling, counseling theories, and counseling techniques in the Master’s program in Counseling & Guidance in Student Affairs.
-Dr. Byrne earned Master’s degrees in Rehabilitation Counseling and Substance Abuse / Clinical Counseling, and a PhD in Rehabilitation Counseling and Administration from East Carolina University.
+Dr. Andrew M. Byrne (he, him, his) is an Associate Professor in the School of Education at Cal Poly, San Luis Obispo where he teaches counseling theories, counseling techniques, and foundations in education and contemporary issues, in the Master’s program in Higher Education Counseling and Student Affairs.
+He is a Certified Rehabilitation Counselor (CRC), a Certified Career Counselor Educator (CCCE) and Gallup-certified Strengths Coach.

 Dr. Steven Kane